0xProject/0x-monorepo/packages/order-watcher/README.md

 **Response**
 The server responds to all requests in a similar format.
 In the data field, you'll find another json object that has been converted into a string.
 This json object contains the following fields:

+*   `id`: The id corresponding to the request that the server is responding to. `UPDATE` responses are not based on any requests so the `id` field is `null`.
+*   `jsonrpc`: Always `'2.0'`.
-*   `action`: The action the server is responding to.
+*   `method`: The method the server is responding to.
 Eg. `ADD_ORDER`.
 When order states change the server may also initiate a response.
-In this case, action will be listed as `UPDATE`.
+In this case, method will be listed as `UPDATE`.
-*   `success`: `true` or `false`; Indicates whether the server handled the request without problems.
-*   `result`: This field varies based on the action. `UPDATE` responses contained the new order state. `GET_STATS` responses contain the current order count.
-When there are errors, the error messages are stored in here.
+*   `result`: This field varies based on the method. `UPDATE` responses contained the new order state. `GET_STATS` responses contain the current order count.
+When there are errors, this field is `null`.
+*   `error`: When there is an error executing a request, the error message is listed here.
+When the server responds successfully, this field is `null`.

 In Javascript, the responses can be parsed using the `onmessage` callback:

 ```
 wsClient.onmessage = (msg) => {
     const responseData = JSON.parse(msg.data);
-    const action = responseData.action
+    const method = responseData.method
 };
 ```